alxgambati/done-rails-app/README.md

    yarn add "jquery@1.9.1 - 3".
    yarn add "popper.js@^1.16.1".

- 4 - Run DB Migrations
+ 4 - Run DB Migrations:
    rails db:migrate

 RUNING THE APP:

- 1 - Lanch Ruby on Rails
+ 1 - Lanch Ruby on Rails:
    rails s

  2 - And check it at your browser: